codepath/android_guides/Leveraging-the-Gson-Library.md

     }
 ```

 Note below that a public constructor may be needed to initialize the list.
-Without this constructor, the Gson library may be unable to parse the response correctly for collection types.
+To avoid null pointer exceptions that may result from trying to get back the movie lists, it is highly recommended to initialize these objects in the empty constructor.

 ### Parsing the response